-17 tips that will make sure your clear skin routine delivers results - Getting clear skin may seem impossible, especially if you feel you've tried everything.
+A clear skin routine delivers results - getting clear skin may seem impossible, especially if you feel you've tried everything.

 1. Use a cleanser with salicylic acid - this dissolves oil, dead skin cells and rebalances oil production - your skin will continue to improve with use.
 Massage for at least 30secs, especially at night to remove make up, sunscreen and the day's grime.